ORCID/orcid-api-tutorial/docs/collect.md

 ###Exchange authorization code for access token & authenticated iD
 Once you have an  Authorization Code, you can exchange it for an Access Token and the Authenticated iD of the user who signed in, which you'll need in order to take the API action(s) you requested permission for.

 In a real-world situation, this exchange would be done by your system, using a programming language such as  PHP, Java, or Ruby on Rails.
-For this workshop, we'll use Google OAuth Playground to simulate a web application.
+For this tutorial, we'll use Google OAuth Playground to simulate a web application.

 1. Click the gear icon in the upper right corner to open the **OAuth 2.0 Configuration**<br>
 <img src="../images/04-3_google-playground-config.png" width="400" alt="Google OAuth Playground OAuth 2.0 Configuration" />